 Challenge number Detail of challenge 1 As a result of covid 19 and lockdowns, the focus for support and need has shifted from prior strategies meaning a change of approach needing to be implemented.
-This term English has been identified as an area to address and where support is required to promote high attainment and progress.
-This year we seek to embed the strategies that have been implemented and continue to work on the raising the attainment for disadvantaged children.
+This academic year, English has been identified as an area to address and where support is required to promote high attainment and progress.
+This year we seek to monitor and sustain the strategies that have been implemented and continue to work on the raising the attainment for disadvantaged children.
 To continue to narrow the gap in reading and writing between disadvantaged and non-disadvantaged.
 2 There are several children who have been identified as having some difficulties with social interactions and friendships.
 We will continue to embed the strategies and focus as a staff on working together to support these issues in and out of the classroom.
+3 Regular punctuality and attendance is a challenge for a small minority of our disadvantaged pupils.
+The pandemic has exacerbated this and the gap has widened.
+We will continue to support families according to their indvidual needs and to embed strategies to reduce absences to be in line with non-disadvantaged pupils.
+4 Our assessments, observations and discussions with pupils indicate low oral language comprehension, language skills and vocabulary gaps among many disadvantaged pupils.
+This is evident from EYFS through to KS2.
+This is more prevalent among our disadvantaged pupils than their peers 5 Through our assessments, observations and discussions with pupils, we have identified a knowledge gap within the wider curriculum among some disadvantaged pupils as well as their peers.